profandyfield/discovr/README.md

   execute `?metallica`.
 - **miller_2007**: Data from Miller et al. (2007) testing the hidden-estrus theory.
 For details execute `?miller_2007`.
+- **mixed_attitude**: Fictitious data about whether different type of imagery in advertising affect ratings of different types of drinks based on the gender identity of the participant.
+For details execute `?mixed_attitude`.
 - **murder**: fictitious data about the number of murder each month at three street locations (Ruskin Avenue, Acacia Avenue and Rue Morgue).
   For details execute `?murder`.